 Kristin Fiore, E-RYT 500, Director of Down Dog Yoga Center

 Kristin is the owner and managing director of Down Dog Yoga Center and is registered through Yoga Alliance at the Experienced Registered Yoga Teacher level, distinguishing herself with significant teaching experience since completing her first teacher certification in 2009.
-Kristin's 200 hour training with 7 Centers Yoga Arts in Sedona, AZ was a unique month long immersion that combined a teacher training program and healing spiritual retreat with the study of Yoga, Ayurveda, and Vedic Astrology in an ashram inspired setting.
-She has since returned to Sedona to further her studies with an Ayurvedic Apprenticeship and a Chakra Yoga Intensive.
-Kristin has also diversified her practice by studying Vipassana Meditation and completing a 6 month Thai Massage Diploma Program.
+Kristin's 200 hour training with 7 Centers Yoga Arts in Sedona, AZ was a unique month long immersion in the study of Yoga, Ayurveda, and Vedic Astrology and she has since returned to Sedona to further her studies with an Ayurvedic Apprenticeship and a Chakra Yoga Intensive.
+She has also diversified her practice by studying Vipassana Meditation and completing a 6 month Thai Massage Diploma Program.
 In 2016, Kristin completed Lotus in the Flame's School of Yoga & Healing Arts year long, comprehensive 300 hour training under the direction of Melissa Spamer, her most beloved teacher.
 Kristin has also completed a 100 hours of Yin Yoga training with Stephanie Calhoun out of New Brunswick Canada, as well as an additional 300 hour Trauma Center Trauma-Sensitive Yoga Certification Program through the Center for Trauma and Embodiment at JRI in Brookline, MA.

-Kristin's teaching is influenced by her many wonderful teachers including Melissa Spamer, Sraddhasagar (Ruth Hartung), Rama Vernon, Angela Farmer, and life itself.
+Kristin's teaching is influenced by her many wonderful teachers including Melissa Spamer, Sraddhasagar (Ruth Hartung), Rama Vernon, Angela Farmer, David Emerson, and life itself.
 Her yoga classes encourage students to let go of judgment and be fully present in the exploration of body, mind, and spirit.
 Kristin continues to find joy and connection through her own practice and continued studies and is passionate about sharing Yoga with others.
 She is committed to Down Dog Yoga Center's mission- connecting people to healthy living, creativity, and community through Yoga and the healing arts- and invites you to join in and explore the center's programs and services.

 Cynthia Hoss, LMT, E-RYT 500, AYS